taufek/hubot-cloud66/README.md

 ![Stack callback url](https://i.imgur.com/s0psU6P.png)

-If you `hubot` already has a router, you can set the action callback url to your existing endpoint and redirect any post request with Slack callback_id starting with `cloud_66` to `/hubot/cloud66`.
+If your `hubot` already has a router, you can set the action callback url to your existing endpoint and redirect any post request with Slack callback_id that starts with `cloud_66` to `/hubot/cloud66`.

 Below is an example code of hubot router with `/hubot/slack` endpoint that redirects request to `/hubot/cloud66` endpoint.